How important is insurance for contractors?

 This is another important insurance product.

 Public liability insurance protects you in the event of claims made by third parties for damage to property or for illness or injuries suffered as a result of your alleged negligence.
+Even if you have no dealings with the public, this cover can still be useful and many limited company contractors take out such policies.

 Personal accident insurance

 Personal accident insurance will protect you should you suffer an accident or fall ill on site or while travelling to a site and are unable to return to work afterwards as a result.
+Such a policy would also cover members of staff who suffered an injury while at work.

 If your business would struggle to survive in the event of your prolonged absence, personal accident insurance is something you need to consider.